-RISK FACTORS
+6 RISK FACTORS

-Details on risks faced by OPG are found in the section, Risk Management in the Company's 2018 year-end MD&A.
+Details on risks faced by OPG are found in the section, Risk Management in the MD&A.

-DIVIDENDS
+7 DIVIDENDS

-The declaration and payment of dividends remains at the sole discretion of OPG's Board of Directors and is dependent on the results of OPG's operations, the Company's financial condition and cash requirements, securities legislation requirements and other factors considered relevant by the Board of Directors in exercising its discretion and judgment on an ongoing basis.
+The declaration and payment of dividends remains at the sole discretion of the Board and is dependent on the results of OPG's operations, the Company's financial condition and cash requirements, securities legislation requirements and other factors considered relevant by the Board in exercising its discretion and judgment on an ongoing basis.
+OPG did not declare or pay any dividends in 2017 or 2019.
 OPG declared and paid a special dividend of \$283 million in the first quarter of 2018 representing the proceeds from the sale of OPG's head office premises and associated parking facility, net of prescribed deductions under the Trillium Trust Act.
-Refer to the section, General Development of the Business under the heading, Payment of Dividend to Shareholder for further details.
-OPG did not declare or pay any dividends in 2016 or 2017.
+Refer to the section, General Development of the Business under the heading, General Developments - Payment of Dividend to Shareholder for further details.